devcontainers/spec/proposals/devcontainer-lockfile.md

 Each feature is recorded with the identifier and version it is referred to in the devcontainer.json as its key and the following properties as its values:
 - `resolved`:
-    - OCI feature: Using `oci:` as the prefix followed by the qualified named a colon and the full version number that was used (not only the semver version).
+    - OCI feature: A qualified feature id with the sha256 hash (not the version number).
     - tarball feature: The `https:` URL used to download the feature.
 - `version`: The full version number.
 - `integrity`: `sha256:` followed by the hex encoded SHA-256 checksum of the download artifact.